codefortallahassee/code4tally-website/README.md

-Source code for the Code for Tallahassee brigade of Code For America.
+Source code for the Code For Tallahassee Code For America Brigade.
-Located at www.codefortallahassee.org
+The published website is located here  www.codefortallahassee.org